-The schools and students that have participated in this article wanted to remain anonymous.
+The schools and students that have participated in this article wished to remain anonymous.

 THE TEACHER'S COMPUTER